THE JMSA COMMUNITY OUTREACH PROGRAM (JCOP):

 Through the years, JMSA has become aware of local organizations which have provided much needed medically and socially related support to the Japanese American Community.
 Many of these programs provide valuable services to the Japanese community through information sharing and support groups, and have urgent need for funding.
 With this knowledge, JMSA established the Community Outreach Program (JCOP) in 2007 in order to support medically related Japanese programs through grants .

 The JMSA Community Outreach Program (JCOP) strives to become a liaison between community programs and corporations seeking to sponsor and aid such programs.

 Please join us at the annual JMSA Summer Party!
 Register online!

 Location: Guzan (1534 3rd Ave, between 86th & 87th Street)

-A delicious dinner will be served, along with a cash bar.
+It will be held at the same location as last year!
+Dinner and cash bar.
 There will also be an entertainer for kids with a magic show, face painting, games and dancing!
-Feel free to invite any friends or family who are interested in the JMSA.
+Feel free to invite any friends or family who are interested in JMSA.

 Please join us for the Nippon Club's Health Seminar Vol. 33 on the progress and clinical application of genomic medicine in Japan and the United States.

 The seminar will be given by Dr. Kimihiko Oishi, who is an assistant professor of genetics and pediatrics at Mt.
 Sinai School of Medicine.

 The seminar will be held on , from at the Nippon Club (145 W 57th St, bet 6th and 7th Ave)